Fred Seibert, Executive Producer

 After quite a few productive years helping to give birth to TV networks (you can read about that in “Life # 2”) I formed a company with my producing partner, Alan Goodman.
 A lot of our associates thought we were crazy to leave sure-thing corporate success behind in favor of our own company, but once again, we made crazy work for us.

-Because of Alan’s love for mid-twentieth century comedians we called our company Fred/Alan, and set up offices in Jackie Gleason’s former headquarters in the Park Sheraton hotel.
-Fred/Alan became the world’s first media branding company, a successful advertising agency/consulting firm/production company and think-tank for a wide range of new and established clients, including the MTV Networks, CBS, Showtime, HBO/ Cinemax, TBS, A&E, Lifetime, WNET, The Movie Channel, Sassy Magazine, Barq’s Soft Drinks, Comedy Central, and BMG Records.
-Most significantly, we retained a close relationship with networks we had helped create—MTV and its sister networks Nickelodeon and VH-1.
+Because of Alan’s love for mid-twentieth century comedians we called our company Fred/Alan, and set up offices in Jackie Gleason’s former headquarters in a 7th Avenue hotel in New York City.
+Fred/Alan became the world’s first media branding company, a successful advertising agency/consulting firm/production company and think-tank for a wide range of new and established clients, including CBS, Showtime, TBS, A&E, Lifetime, WNET, The Movie Channel, Sassy Magazine, Barq’s Soft Drinks, BMG Records and HBO.
+Most significantly, we retained a close relationship with networks we had helped create—MTV and its sister networks Nickelodeon and Comedy Central.

 In 1985, Fred/Alan oversaw the relaunch of Nickelodeon.
 At the time it was a kids’ network that nobody watched – least of all kids.
 We redesigned the logo, created a new look, sound, and vocabulary for marketing/on-air promotion, and took Nickelodeon from worst to first in cable ratings in one year.
 Then we came up with the idea for Nick-at-Nite, creating the first television oldies network.
 Nick-at-Nite was an environment, a place…we called it TV Land!
 Our work took a bunch of old black and white reruns and turned them into an immediate ratings and sales success.